Become a Resident Assistant

 Benefits & Compensation:

-The cost of your residence room will be covered, as well as the amount of $1,500 will be put towards your dining hall plan.
+The cost of your residence room will be covered, as well as the amount of $1,500 will be put towards your dining hall plan, minus any applicable federal and provincial taxes.

 * The following roles are subject to change as circumstances arise.
 Some aspects of the position may differ from year to year